fsprojects/fantomas/docs/Documentation.md

 Or usage with `find` on unix:

 `find my-project/ -type f -name "*.fs" -not -path "*obj*" | xargs dotnet fantomas --check`

+### Daemon mode

+`--daemon` should not be used directly by end-users.
+Learn more about this feature in the [Daemon mode documentation](./Daemon%20mode.md)

 ## Configuration